LongxingTan/open-retrievals/docs/source/quick-start.rst

     trainer.train()

+It's also easy to use multiple gpus for transformers `Trainer`.

 2. Indexing
 -----------------------------

-Save the document embedding offline.
+Save the document embedding offline using the vector database.

 .. code-block:: python